- Exfoliating face washes combine cleansing action with gentle exfoliation.

 Directions

-- Pour all ingredients except the jojoba pearls in a blender and blend for a few seconds.
+- Blend all ingredients (except the jojoba pearls) in a blender for a few seconds

-- Rub your fingers together to create a lather.
-Massage over your face, avoiding the eyes.
+- Rub your fingers together to create a lather; massage over your face, avoiding the eye area

 Takeaway